samwise50000/student-course-app/README.md

 2. **Set up the database**:

   Run the provided SQL scripts in MariaDB to create the database and tables.
+The text file includes all code commands for setupping MariaDB database and the code lines used.
   Ensure that the database connection settings in persistence.xml are configured correctly.

 3. **Import the project into Eclipse**: